The Tennessee Whiskey Trail 10-Day Itinerary

 Day 6 — Chattanooga

 Now, put the car in drive and head southwest to Chattanooga, a beautiful city that is set along the Tennessee River in the foothills of the Appalachian Mountains.
 Chattanooga is an outdoor enthusiast’s dream locale with rock climbing, hiking and white water rafting action abound.
-Check out some of the area’s popular attractions, including Ruby Falls, a visually stunning 145-foot underground waterfall set in an enormous cave.
+Check out some of the area’s popular attractions.

 Spend the afternoon shopping downtown or head to North Shore, a hip, yet historical district just north of the river.
 For those with a slight sweet tooth, you’ll want to check out the MoonPie General Store – a perfect stop for souvenirs for friends and family members back home!